DeDelayed: Deleting Remote Inference Delay via On-Device Correction: Introduction

-\item \textbf{Mixed-resolution inference.} On-device AI video processing at or near the capture resolution and frame rate---typically $>1$ megapixel and $>20$ frames per second---is rarely feasible, even with lightweight models.
-To save resources, real-time computer vision applications often process each frame independently or use small motion updates instead of natively processing a dense 3D pixel volume.
-Dedelayed is capable of using a mixed-resolution---instead of reducing the resolution for the entire inference pipeline, only the local model resolution is reduced.
-In parallel, the remote model operates on multiple, high-resolution frames using a 3D transformer.
-Thus, the remote model can utilize powerful GPUs to model fine details and motion of delayed frames, while the local component can allocate its resources to modeling the current state of objects and the scene, as shown in~\cref{fig:activation}. \end{enumerate}
+\item \textbf{Mixed-resolution inference.} On-device AI video processing at capture resolution and frame rate is rarely feasible, even with lightweight models.
+DeDelayed enables mixed-resolution inference---the local model runs at a lower resolution, and the remote model processes high-resolution frames with a 3D transformer that understands motion.
+Thus, the remote model supplies delayed yet accurate, high-level semantic features, while the local model aligns and localizes them to the current scene, as shown in~\cref{fig:activation}. \end{enumerate}

 Our contributions are threefold: